Why is a group such as CitizensForTaxFairness.org needed?

 To help determine if something is a core function of government, we consider the following:

-Do I have a right to force an elderly widow living on a fixed income to pay for the function through taxes?
+Do I have a right to force an elderly person living on a fixed income to pay for the function through taxes?

 Is this function expressly delegated to the government by either the United States or Utah constitution?